-- (a) The subject is violent or is physically resisting. - (b) The subject has demonstrated, by words or action, an intention to be violent or to physically resist, and reasonably appears to present the potential to harm officers, him/herself or others.
+- (a) The subject is violent or is physically resisting. - (b) The subject has demonstrated by words or action, the intent to use defensive resistance, or higher, against the officer or another. - (c) The subject is about to commit suicide or inflict serious bodily injury upon himself/herself.